northern-information/yggdrasil-docs/collections/_interactions/clear.md

 ---
-weight: 2
+weight: 1
-name: HUD
+name: Clear
-keyboard: ['caps lock']
+keyboard: ['backspace']
 ---
-Toggle the heads-up display: row numbers, column numbers.
+Clear all values from the focused slot or column.